whynowy/argo-events/api/sensor.md

 <p>

-ServiceLabels to be set for the service generated
+ServiceLabels to be set for the service generated DEPRECATED: Service will not be created in the future.

 </p>